henrygd/beszel/readme.md

 #### Updating

-Use `beszel update` and `beszel-agent update` to update to the latest version.
+Use `./beszel update` and `./beszel-agent update` to update to the latest version.

 ## Environment Variables